 top of page

 We'll review a few common visual supports.
-If your child is receiving treatment, chat with their care team about implementing the most appropriate visual supports for your child.
-It's easy to get carried away with all the visuals, but that can get overstimulating for many kids.
+If you are a parent whose child is receiving treatment, chat with their care team about implementing the most appropriate visual supports for their needs.
+It's easy to get carried away with trying out multiple visuals, but that can get overstimulating for many kids.
 Try one thing at a time to get a good idea of what is most helpful and build from there.

-This is a tool that is simple to create and implement.
-The purpose is to help your child understand what's to come next.
-You can create this in a simple way with a paper labeled first on the left side and then on the right side.
-You can use words or visuals to show your child what the current task is and what will come next.
+This tool is simple to create and implement.
+Its purpose is to help a child understand what's to come next.
+You can create this with a paper labeled 'first' on the left side and 'then' on the right side.
+You can use words or visuals to show your learner the current task and what will come next.

-Here's s simple first-then visual you can feel free to download & modify! https://www.evansbehavioralservices.com/product-page/first-then-board
+Here's a simple first-then visual you can feel free to download & modify!

 Stop Signs

-Place a laminated stop sign on the doors leading outside (or any other areas in the home that are unsafe for your child).
-This can serve as a reminder to your child to pause and not go out that door if they are unaccompanied by an adult.
+Once they understand the meaning of stop and go signs, place a laminated stop sign on the doors leading outside (or any other unsafe areas in the home or learning area).
+Practice having your learner pause at the door and offer immediate reinforcement for stopping at the stop sign.
 This will take practice, but once they have the idea down, stop signs can be an excellent prompt!

 Here's a free downloadable stop & go sign you can print and laminate.